 - Standardized test scores: Results of either the SAT or ACT are required.
-SAT Subject Tests are optional.
 Applicants may self-report scores on their applications.
-All enrolling students are required to submit an official score report, and any discrepancies between self-reported and official test scores may affect a student's offer of admission.
+All enrolling students are required to submit an official score report, and any discrepancies between self-reported and official test scores may jeopardize a student's offer of admission.